CAAPIM/Releases/README.md

 #### Secure Account Manager Storage for Android

-We added encryption to the Android Account Manager Storage (AMS).
+We added encryption to the Android AccountManager Storage (AMS).
 Although Android KeyStore is still the preferred method for token storage, this improvement adds security for devices where PIN/Lock is not available.
 Secure AMS avoids account data from being easily extracted with a rooted device.
 This feature is backward compatible with the existing AMS implementation in the Android Mobile SDK.

 For details, see [Add Secure Account Manager Storage](mas.ca.com/docs/android/latest/guides/#add-secure-account-manager-storage).